wp-plugins/events-manager-extended/readme.txt

 * Feature: recurrent events can now span multiple days
 * Feature: new shortcode [events_countdown], with one optional parameter (event ID): returns the number of days until the next event or the event specified
 * Feature: the shortcode [events_ical_link] now also accepts category as an option
+* Feature: locations now also can have categories on their own, and the "category"-option in [events_list] will now show locations in those categories if the "eventful"-option is not set
+* Feature: locations now also have an author, and people can have the right to add, edit own or edit all locations
+* Feature: #_CATEGORIES for locations now returns the categories a location is in (as for events)
 * Improvement: the RSVP form now always prefills the name and email if you're logged in, if no WP membership is required you can change the values
 * Improvement: the no-events-message needs to be formatted by the user, not in the code using ul/li constructs
 * Improvement: for format: sometimes people want to give placeholders as options, but when using the shortcode inside another (e.g. when putting [events_list format="#_NAME"] inside the "display single event" setting, the replacement of the placeholders happens too soon (placeholders get replaced first, before any other shortcode is interpreted).
 So we add the option that people can use "#OTHER" as prefix for any placeholder inside format (like #ESC works)